edriessen/quick_gaapi/README.md

 All future runs will use the access token and refresh token to connect to the API.

 # 3. Run your report.
-Lastly, you can run your reports.
+Lastly, you can run `run.py` to return a report in a DataFrame.
 The `return_ga_data` function returns a [pandas](http://pandas.pydata.org/) DataFarme.
 The example code is set to return sessions by source:

 ```python
 df = return_ga_data(